ramiyappan/Kmeans-scratch/README.md

   Graphs  -----------------> *is a folder that consists of 3 graphs with Number of iterations Vs the Cost.*

-  GD Main.ipynb  --------> *is the main program in jupyter notebook.*
+  iris.py  --------> *is the code for Clustering flowers.*

+  image.py ------------------> *is the code for predicting Hand-written digits.*

   GD Report.pdf ---------> *is the submission file for the final report.*

-  GD.py ------------------> *is just the copy of whole program in python file.*

-  HW2_IYAPPAN.zip -----> *is the submission zip file for the homework.*
+  HW4_IYAPPAN.zip -----> *is the submission zip file for the homework.*

 ## Business Problem